ibmresilient/resilient-community-apps/fn_mcafee_epo/README.md

 ---
 ## Function - McAfee ePO Update Issue
-Update an issue on the ePO server
+Update an issue on the ePO server.
+McAfee user requires permission to edit the issue for this function.

  ![screenshot: fn-mcafee-epo-update-issue ](./doc/screenshots/fn-mcafee-epo-update-issue.png)